appknox/postmanparser/README.md

 ### Reading the data
 Postman collection contains group of requests and one or more folders having group of requests and/or nested folders in it.

-#### Getting requests from the collection at root level
+#### Getting requests from the collection

-You can retreive all the requests present in the collection at root level using `get_requests()` method.
+You can retreive all the requests present in the collection using `get_requests()` method.
+This method will recursively search for the requests inside folders is present.

 ```python
 collection = Collection()